Celeste-Nicholas/Celeste_Nicholas/Publications & Presentations.md

 Danish, J.A., **Nicholas, C.,** Stiso, C., Hmelo-Silver, C., Park Rogers, M., & Cross Francis, D. (in draft).
 Teachers’ evolving ideas about using representations to support science learning.

+Park Rogers, M., Hmelo-Silver, C., **Nicholas, C.,** and Danish, J., (in draft).
+The POWER of
+Representations: Portraying Observations to Warrant Explanation and Reasoning in Science.
+(Intended for Science and Children)

 ## CURRICULA

 Launius, C. & **Nicholas, C.** (2015).
 IdeaBuilder.
 Signature Programs, Springboard to Learning, St.